softwaremill/ox/doc/io.md

 ## The requireIO compiler plugin

-Ox provides a compiler plugin, which verifies at compile-time that the `IO` capability is present when invoking any methods from the JDK or Java libraries that specify to throw an `java.io.IOException`.
+Ox provides a compiler plugin, which verifies at compile-time that the `IO` capability is present when invoking any methods from the JDK or Java libraries that specify to throw an IO-related exception, such as `java.io.IOException`.

 To use the plugin, add the following settings to your sbt configuration: